lukeshay/cloud/README.md

-# Cloudflare
+# Cloud

-This repo contains the configuration for my Cloudflare resources.
+This repo contains the configuration for my cloud resources.